Saghen/blink.cmp/docs/configuration/completion.md

 completion.menu.draw.columns = { { "label", "label_description", gap = 1 }, { "kind_icon", "kind" } },
 ```

+#### Available components

+- `kind_icon`: Shows the icon for the kind of the item
+- `kind`: Shows the kind of the item as text (e.g. `Function`)
+- `label`: Shows the label of the item as well as the `label_detail` (e.g. `into(as Into)` where `into` is the label and `(as Into)` is the label detail)
+  - If the `label_detail` is missing from your items, ensure you've [setup LSP capabilities](../installation) and that your LSP supports the feature
+- `label_description`: Shows the label description of the item (e.g. `date-fns/formatDistance`, the module that the item will be auto-imported from)
+  - If the `label_description` is missing from your items, ensure you've [setup LSP capabilities](../installation) and that your LSP supports the feature
+- `source_name`: Shows the name of the source that provided the item, from the `sources.providers.*.name` (e.g. `LSP`)
+- `source_id`: Shows the id of the source that provided the item, from the `sources.providers[id]` (e.g. `lsp`)

 ### Treesitter

 You may use treesitter to highlight the label text for the given list of sources.
-This feature is experimental, contributions welcome!
+This feature is barebones, as it highlights the item as-is.

 ```lua
 completion.menu.draw.treesitter = { 'lsp' }
 ```

+The wonderful [colorful-menu.nvim](https://github.com/xzbdmw/colorful-menu.nvim) takes this a step further by including context around the item before highlighting.

 ## Documentation <Badge type="info"><a href="./reference#completion-documentation">Go to default configuration</a></Badge>